Man convicted of exploiting daughter's Sarah Lawrence peers - NewsBreak

 Man convicted of exploiting daughter's Sarah Lawrence peers

-A man who moved into his daughter's college dorm and charmed her schoolmates with claims of influence and wisdom was convicted Wednesday of charges that he exploited the close-knit group, using threats and violence to enrich himself with millions of dollars as he ruined their lives.
+A man who moved into his daughter's college dorm and charmed her schoolmates with stories about his wisdom was convicted Wednesday of charges that he exploited the close-knit group, using threats and violence to enrich himself with millions of dollars.

-Lawrence Ray, 62, was convicted at a trial where weeks of testimony chronicled his psychologically manipulative relationship with young people he met in fall 2010 at Sarah Lawrence College, a small New York liberal arts school.
-Ray moved into his daughter's dorm after finishing a prison stint for a securities fraud conviction.
+Lawrence Ray , 62, was convicted on all counts following a Manhattan trial where jurors heard weeks of testimony from witnesses who described his psychologically manipulative relationship with young people he first met at Sarah Lawrence College, a small liberal arts school in New York , starting in the fall of 2010.
+Ray moved into his daughter's dorm after getting out of prison.

-Sentencing was set for Sept.
-16 on charges including racketeering, conspiracy, forced labor, sex trafficking and obstruction of justice.
-Ray, who stood with his arms at his side and faced the Manhattan jury as guilty verdicts were returned on 15 counts, could face up to life in prison.
-One charge carries a mandatory minimum 15-year term.

-After the verdict was read, Ray was returned to custody, where he had been since his early 2020 arrest.
+In some instances, Ray convinced his alleged victims that they had poisoned or otherwise harmed him, and that they needed to pay him back, prosecutors said.

 One woman testified that she became a sex worker to try to pay reparations to Ray after becoming convinced that she had poisoned him.
 She said that, over four years, she gave Ray $2.5 million in installments that averaged between $10,000 and $50,000 per week.